RC1140/cr-gpg/README.md

 which to decrypt the message, a error will be show if no valid gpg data can be found or if the passphrase is incorrect.

+## Folders :

+chromeExtension : This is the chrome extension , you need to pack it wil chrome to distribute it or you can load it as is.

+gmailGPG : This is the gpg plugin and is what interacts with the the gpg bin installed on your machine.
+To compile this you need to grab the FireBreath project from [here](http://www.firebreath.org/display/documentation/Download).
+Place this folder in the projects folders and run the prep command for your system.

 ## Other considerations :

 Note : If at any time a decrypt or encrypt link is not visible please mouse over the actual composing form or your message thread (when reading old mails).

-Note : There is some flakyness with the multiple user encryption especially if the user does not exist in your keyring.

 Note : The default paths are requirements in the extension are
        tempPath = /tmp/
        gpgPath = /opt/local/bin/

        If your paths are different you can change them from the options menu for the chrome extension.

-Final Note : All the dev was done on a mac and I was unable to get libgpgme to build and include into a app directly , if you can provide me with direct info please feel free to message me.